 - In Social Studies, students explore North American geography and climate and investigate the cultures of Indigenous Nations, prior to European contact.
 Students delve into a wide variety of both primary and secondary sources and take on more independent work through research projects and presentations.
 In addition, fifth graders participate in service-learning projects throughout the year, culminating in the Lower School Bazaar in April.
 Through planning for and hosting the annual Bazaar, including raising funds and donating proceeds, fifth-graders gain meaningful hands-on experience with economics, citizenship, and government.

-Grade 5 students continue to participate in Minis, four-to-six week electives for students in Grades 3-5 taught by Lower School homeroom and specialist teachers.
+Grade 5 students continue to participate in Minis, short-term electives for students in Grades 3-5 taught by Lower School homeroom and specialist teachers.
 Minis offer students an opportunity to learn new skills outside the classroom and collaborate with different students and adults in the community.
-Minis offered in recent years include basic coding, stop-motion animation, laser cut printmaking, basketball, drums around the world, and mindfulness.
-A Spanish mini is also offered for students in Grades 3-5 who are new to SPA and need extra time with the Spanish faculty to work on foundational Spanish language skills.
+Minis offered in recent years include “Mindfulness for Kids,” origami, flag football, drums around the world, stop-motion animation, scrapbooking, video production, broomball, geocaching, cribbage, bridge building, and bird watching.

 Leadership: Throughout the course of the Lower School years, students look forward to Grade 5 because of the unique leadership opportunities it brings.